• Skip to primary navigation

 Two shot collage of oats and golden syrup added to the pan, before and after mixing.

 Three: Grease and line an 8x10" (200x250cm) baking tin.
-Add the mixture and press in to the tin, smoothing out.
+Add the mixture and press into the tin, smoothing out.
 Bake for 30 minutes.
 It will feel soft when removed form the oven, but will harden on cooling.

 Two shot collage of flapjack mixture in a baking tray, before and after cooking.